fahrnbach/Fahrnbach.one/README.md

-# fahrnbach.one — Developer Portfolio & Personal Website
+# www.Fahrnbach.one — Developer Portfolio & Personal Website

 A minimalist, handcrafted personal website to showcase my journey, projects, and design sensibilities.
 Built entirely with vanilla JavaScript, HTML, and CSS—no frameworks, no dependencies—just code, creativity, and craftsmanship.